 Set up physical distancing based on activity

 If possible, place equipment so customers are facing away from each other when using them.
-Provide sanitizing wipes and hand sanitizer at each station.
-Customers must disinfect equipment before and after they use them.
+Customers must clean equipment before and after they use them.

 Outdoor services have other requirements